Is Halloween one of your favorite times of the year?

 Are you planning on hosting a Halloween party this year?
-If so, you’ll want this to hold your beverages.
+If so, you’ll need this to hold your beverages.
 It is really easy to create and rather frugal too.

 24. Tipsy Plastic Pumpkin Decoration

-I’m a fan of all of the cool decorations that you see on Pinterest that are ‘tipsy.’
+I’m a fan of all of the nice decorations that you see on Pinterest that are ‘tipsy.’
 It is common to see people do flower pots this way.

 25. DIY Halloween Candy Water Bead Vases

-These vases look really cool and would pop in any home setting.
+These vases look really nice and would pop in any home setting.
 They contain different color water beads that help finish out the pumpkin theme.

 26. Mandarin Pumpkins